 - Amazon Relational Database Service (RDS): Browse, filter, and search instances.
 View configuration details, CloudWatch metrics and alarms, and security and network settings.

 - Auto Scaling: View group details, metrics, policies, and alarms.
-Manage instances in your Auto Scaling groups.

 - AWS OpsWorks: View configuration details about your stacks, layers, instances, and applications.
 View instance logs, reboot instances, and get the status of deployments.